Ink: Pigments

 Pigment inks are used more frequently than dyes because they are more color-fast, but they are also more expensive, less consistent in color, and have less of a color range than dyes.

 Pigments are solid, opaque particles suspended in ink to provide color.
-Pigment molecules typically link together in crystalline structures that are 0.1–2 µm in size and comprise 5–30 percent of the ink volume.
+Pigment molecules typically link together in crystalline structures that are 0.1–2 μm in size and comprise 5–30 percent of the ink volume.
 Qualities such as hue, saturation, and lightness vary depending on the source and type of pigment.
+Solvent-based inks are widely used for high-speed printing and applications that require quick drying times.
+And the inclusion of TiO2 powder provides superior coverage and vibrant colors.

 Dyes

 Dye-based inks are generally much stronger than pigment-based inks and can produce much more color of a given density per unit of mass.
 However, because dyes are dissolved in the liquid phase, they have a tendency to soak into paper, potentially allowing the ink to bleed at the edges of an image.

 To circumvent this problem, dye-based inks are made with solvents that dry rapidly or are used with quick-drying methods of printing, such as blowing hot air on the fresh print.
 Other methods include harder paper sizing and more specialized paper coatings.
 The latter is particularly suited to inks used in non-industrial settings (which must conform to tighter toxicity and emission controls), such as inkjet printer inks.
 Another technique involves coating the paper with a charged coating.
 If the dye has the opposite charge, it is attracted to and retained by this coating, while the solvent soaks into the paper.
 Cellulose, the wood-derived material most paper is made of, is naturally charged, and so a compound that complexes with both the dye and the paper's surface aids retention at the surface.
 Such a compound is commonly used in ink-jet printing inks.

 An additional advantage of dye-based ink systems is that the dye molecules can interact with other ink ingredients, potentially allowing greater benefit as compared to pigmented inks from optical brighteners and color-enhancing agents designed to increase the intensity and appearance of dyes.

 Dye-based inks can be used for anti-counterfeit purposes and can be found in some gel inks, fountain pen inks, and inks used for paper currency.
 These inks react with cellulose to bring about a permanent color change.
+Dye based inks are used to color hair.

+Functional colorants

+Functional colorants represent a distinct class of color-producing materials used in inks that provide effects beyond simple absorption, including fluorescence, phosphorescence, thermochromism, and photochromism.
+These colorants are commonly used in security printing, smart packaging, and specialty applications, where their ability to change appearance in response to light, temperature, or other stimuli is advantageous.
+Modern formulations employ microencapsulated dyes, rare-earth phosphors, or polymer-based nanoparticles that allow these materials to be incorporated into liquid and inkjet-compatible systems.